 - injuries are already assessed as being at least 15% WPI

-The type of injury is not a condition of the common law negligence claims; so, you can make a common law negligence claim whether your injuries are psychological or physical.
+The type of injury does not affect common law negligence claims.
+You can make a common law negligence claim for both psychological and physical injuries.

 If your case fits the requirements below, you are more likely to be eligible to make a common law claim.